-this page left blank intentionally
+This page left blank intentionally.

-STATE OF FLORIDA DEPARTMENT OF REVENUE CHAPTER 12B-7, FLORIDA ADMINISTRATIVE CODE SEVERANCE TAXES, FEES, AND SURCHARGES AMENDING RULES 12B-7.008 AND 12B-7.031
+CHAPTER 12B-7, FLORIDA ADMINISTRATIVE CODE

+SEVERANCE TAXES, FEES AND SURCHARGES

+AMENDING RULES 12B-7.008 and 12B-7.031

-The proposed amendments to Rule 12B-7.008, F.A.C., adopt, by reference, changes to four forms used in the administration of gas and sulfur production and of oil production.
-These changes implement the provisions of Section 15, Chapter 2018-6, L.O.F.
+The purpose of the proposed amendments to Rule 12B-7.008, F.A.C., is to adopt, by reference, changes to three forms used in the administration of gas and sulfur production and of oil production.

-The proposed amendments to Rule 12B-7.031, F.A.C., adopt, by reference, changes to the form used in the administration of the Miami-Dade County Lake Belt Mitigation Fees Return.
-These changes are clarifying in nature.
+The purpose of the proposed amendments to Rule 12B-7.031, F.A.C., is to adopt, by reference, changes to the form used in the administration of the Miami-Dade County Lake Belt Mitigation Fees Return.